mrn0b0t/TaskHound/README.md

 ### BOF Implementation
 See [BOF/README.md](BOF/README.md) for a Beacon Object File implementation of the core collection functionality.

-## OPSEC Considerations

-TaskHound relies heavily on impacket for SMB/RPC/Kerberos operations.
-Standard impacket IOCs apply.
-**If you really care about OPSEC**: Use the BOF implementation or collect tasks manually, then analyze offline.

-## Roadmap

-When caffeine intake and free time align:
-- Dedicated NetExec module (PR in Review)

-## Disclaimer

-TaskHound is strictly an **audit and educational tool**.
-Use only in environments you own or where you have explicit authorization to test.
-Seriously.
-Don't be a jerk.

-## Acknowledgements

-[Fortra/Impacket](https://github.com/fortra/impacket) - SMB/RPC/Kerberos operations

-[SpecterOps/BloodHound](https://github.com/SpecterOps/BloodHound) - Active Directory attack path analysis

-[Podalirius/bh-opengraph](https://github.com/Podalirius/bh-opengraph) - OpenGraph integration inspiration and implementation guidance

-[tijldeneut/DPAPIck3](https://github.com/tijldeneut/DPAPIck3) - DPAPI decryption implementation reference

-[Pupy Project](https://github.com/n1nj4sec/pupy) - DPAPI SYSTEM masterkey decryption techniques

-[gentilkiwi/mimikatz](https://github.com/gentilkiwi/mimikatz) - DPAPI operations and LSA secrets extraction research

-and every contributor to these projects for the amazing work they did for the community.

-## Contributing

 ## Full Usage Reference